cisagov/GMU-CYSE-Capstone-2020-21/README.md

 The contractor shall generate a project plan and propose deliverables that are appropriate for the project.

 The sponsor-specific desired deliverable is an integrated product that includes:
-  - algorithm for analyzing relevant data (i.e. Elastic’s out-of-the-box machine learning algorithm for anomaly detection),
+  - algorithm for analyzing relevant data (i.e. Elastic’s out-of-the-box machine learning algorithm for anomaly detection)
-  - dashboard for visualization of the analytic results,
+  - dashboard for visualization of the analytic results
-  - modeling documentation and user manual,
+  - modeling documentation and user manual
-  - technical demo of the integrated capability.
+  - technical demo of the integrated capability
 Please see previous sections for a more detailed description of the desired output and deliverables.

 The following technical approach is envisioned to accomplish the project.